zfhui/json_api_talk/json_api_talk.md

 ^
 - I maintaine several APIs during my daily work,
-- I assume that this is what you do, too.
+- I assume that's something most of you do too.
 - modern APIs are RESTful APIs using JSON
 - = we can use CRUD operations with JSON formed payloads to manipulate data, which are sitting behind some endpoints
 - PROBLEM: This setup not tell us that much about HOW to design our APIs